ASA-D/Ddos-gui/README.md

 Rocket is a tool for Distributed Denial of Service attack(DDoS).

-The supported attack method is UDP flood.
+The supported attack method is UDP flood and TCP flood.

 What is Distributed Denial of Service attack?: